JamesDanielOReilly/JamesDanielOReilly/README.md

   👨‍🎓 ◦ I hold a BSc in Mathematics and Computer Science from the University of Bristol and an MSc in Bioinformatics from KU Leuven.

-  📚 ◦ I have experience in software engineering, data science, machine learning, , VR development
+  📚 ◦ I have professional experience in software engineering, data science, machine learning and drug discovery.

   ☎️ ◦ Contact me via [email](mailto:jamesdanieloreilly1@gmail.com) or [LinkedIn](https://www.linkedin.com/in/jamesdanieloreilly/)